Melting ice: What's the big deal? | DW | 22.03.2021

 Right now, cities like Santiago in Chile are watching a big part of their drinking water supply literally dry up as glaciers in the nearby Andes retreat.
 Meanwhile, the European Alps that supply so much fresh water across the region have shrunk by about half since 1900 and will be almost ice free by century's end if nothing more is done to curb warming.

-Glaciers play an important role in water cycles across the world.
-Pictured here is Iceland's Vatnajokull glacier, which covers about 8% of the island
+Glaciers are important for world water cycles.
+Iceland's Vatnajokull glacier (seen here) covers about 8% of the island

 Like global heating in general, the best way to mitigate the meltdown is to stop polluting the atmosphere with global warming-inducing carbon.